GoMMC Guide

 (2) This may be useful, for example, if you want to run an alternative 'menu' program.
 E.g. put it as 'MyMenu' on a disc named '!Boot', put 'CHAIN "MyMenu"' in the disc's !Boot file, issue '*OPT 4 3', and go : CTRL-BREAK (the '!Boot' disc is now selected), SHIFT-BREAK ('MyMenu' now runs), and, when you've selected a disc, CTRL-SHIFT-BREAK (the selected disc now boots).

-Note that the '$' causes the *MMCPrefix setting to be ignored, so it cannot affect the boot activity (refer to the discussion of *MMCPrefix for details).
+Note that the '$' causes the 'name prefix' to be ignored, so it cannot affect the boot activity (refer to the discussion of *MMCPrefix for details).

 SLOW

-This option selects the length of the artificial delay in returning 'tape bytes' to the Tape filing system (refer to 'Tapes' for details).
+This variable selects the length of the artificial delay in returning 'tape bytes' to the Tape filing system (refer to Tapes for details).

 0 is the minimum delay, 255 is the maximum delay.
 You may want to use a non-zero value if the tape loading speed is to appear more 'realistic'.